brunomaga/brunomaga.github.io/_drafts/2024-09-25-from-Diffusion-to-SORA.md

 The other challenge in video datasets is the attention: how do we correlate image patches across the spatial domain in a picture, and across the time domain?
 Given an input of shape $$B \times T \times H \times W \times C$$ (batch, number of frames, height, width, colo channels), there are two main approaches:
 - a spatial attention that converts  input $$B \times T \times H \times W \times C$$ into $$(B * T ) \times (H * W) \times C$$ to perform attention of patches within the same frame, and then follow it by a temporal attention that converts it into $$(B * H * W) \times T \times C$$  that performs attention of the same patch across time.
 Doing this across several UNet of DiT blocks will expose image patches and lattent patches across time.
 - a full 3D attention, where we collect all patches of all frames and use that as the temporal dimension in the attention ie converting an input of shape $$B \times T \times H \times W \times C$$ into $$B \times (T * H * W) \times C$$.
 This leads to very large  temporal dimension, which remember, is an issue because computation in the attention mechanism grows quadratically with the sequence lenght.
-However, [Masked autoencoders (MAE)](https://arxiv.org/abs/2205.09113) allow us to use only a subset of $$T * H * W$$ patches and have shown to be  scalable self-supervised learners for computer vision, in [Masked Autoencoders Are Scalable Vision Learners](https://arxiv.org/abs/2111.06377) and [Patch n' Pack: NaViT, a Vision Transformer for any Aspect Ratio and Resolution](https://arxiv.org/abs/2307.06304).
+However, [Masked autoencoders (MAE)](https://arxiv.org/abs/2205.09113) allow us to use only a subset of all $$T * H * W$$ temporal patches and have shown to be  scalable self-supervised learners for computer vision, in [Masked Autoencoders Are Scalable Vision Learners](https://arxiv.org/abs/2111.06377) and [Patch n' Pack: NaViT, a Vision Transformer for any Aspect Ratio and Resolution](https://arxiv.org/abs/2307.06304).

 {: style="text-align:center; font-size: small;"}
 <img width="70%" height="70%" src="/assets/from-Diffusion-to-SORA/masked_autoencoders_cropped.png"/>